 |Cost per month/year||$16 / $144||$26 / $216||$35 / $312||$54 / $480|

 |Number of templates||110+||110+||110+||110+|

 GoDaddy has a built-in website creator that ships alongside its hosting services.
 The builder is simple and easy to use, with no third-party app market or add-ons to choose from.
 While that may be a disappointment for some, others will appreciate the lack of clutter.

-The website builder boasts excellent support and powerful analytics, two must-have essentials for any growing website.
+The builder boasts excellent support and powerful analytics, two must-have essentials for any growing site.
 While it's a little barebones compared to competitors, this streamlined approach means novices can focus on the important things.

-The GoDaddy builder's decent drag-and-drop interface lets you configure your site to your liking, as well as pre-built templates to choose from if you want to get started quickly.
+The GoDaddy builder's decent drag-and-drop interface lets you configure your site to your liking, with pre-built templates to choose from if you want to get started quickly.
 There are extensive tutorials available for new users, as well as a live chat support system for technical problems.